-All BCPS PL Providers collaborate with the Department of Professional Development Standards and Support to review their Mater Plans and Innovation Configurations for degree of fidelity of implementation and impact on learner practice and student outcomes at least bi-annually, through a mid-year and end-of-year review process.
+All Broward County Public School (BCPS) Professional Learning (PL) Providers collaborate with the Department of Professional Development Standards and Support to review their Master Plans and Innovation Configurations for degree of fidelity of implementation and impact on learner practice and student outcomes at least bi-annually, through a mid-year and end-of-year review process.
 Without knowledge of the degree to which learning is implemented, the contribution to any impact on teacher practice or student outcomes cannot be verified.
 Evaluation results are used to guide decisions about organizational support and changes that are needed to enhance instruction and leadership and communicate to parents, the community, and other districts about the successes and challenges of the Professional Learning System.
-Embedded in all Master Plans, Innovation Configurations and Activity Proposals are Evaluation Plans aligned with Guskey's Five Critical Levels of Professional Development.
-PD Providers use the District's PLMS to evaluate professional learning activities as follows:
+Embedded in all Master Plans, Innovation Configurations and Activity Proposals are Evaluation Plans aligned with Guskey's Five Critical Levels of Professional learning.
+Professional learning Providers use the District's PLMS to evaluate professional learning activities as follows: